imperva/dsfkit/README.md

       >>>> Change the AWS_REGION value in the above screenshot to the AWS region you want to deploy in
       ```

-4. **Run the Terraform:** The following steps complete setting up the DSFKit workspace and running the example's Terraform code.
+4. **Run the Terraform:** The following steps complete setting up the eDSF Kit workspace and running the example's Terraform code.
     * Click on the **Actions** dropdown button from the top navigation bar, and select the "Start new run" option from the list.</br>![Start New Run](https://user-images.githubusercontent.com/52969528/212980571-9071c3e5-400a-42e7-a7d9-5848b8b9fad7.png)

     * Enter a unique, alphanumeric name for the run, and click on the "Start run" button.<br>![Start Run](https://user-images.githubusercontent.com/52969528/212982996-2010be16-79f7-497d-a9c9-13ebc29fa052.png)